Measuring and Mitigating Gender Bias in Embedding Models

 Gender Terms

-This visualization reveals how embedding models encode concerning gender biases in professional contexts.
 Notice how leadership roles cluster near male-associated terms in the high authority quadrant, while support roles align closer to female-associated terms.
 These are not just abstract relationships—they influence how AI systems evaluate professional capabilities.

 Why this matters?